November 16, 2024

 What is Self-Custody in crypto?
 Here are the full details.

 Self-custody in the context of cryptocurrency refers to the practice of individuals personally managing and securing their own digital assets, rather than relying on a third party, like a bank or a centralized exchange, to do so.
-This concept is central to the ethos of cryptocurrencies and blockchain technology, which emphasize decentralization and individual control.
+This concept is central to the ethos of and , which emphasize and individual control.

 2. Full Control Over Funds: Self-custody gives you complete control over your cryptocurrency holdings.
 You can send, receive, and store cryptocurrencies without needing permission or intervention from any financial institution or third party.